YoinkBird/cyclesafe/report/report.md

 3.6.2 Binning
 3.6.3 Sampling
 -->
-List:
+The data was processed using the following rules:
-* replace punctuation with underscores
+Replace punctuation with underscores.
-* lowercase feature names
+Lowercase feature names.
-* encode strings containing numbers as a numeric   datatype
+Encode strings containing numbers as a numeric   datatype.
-* encode strings containing dates   as a date-time datatype
+Encode strings containing dates   as a date-time datatype.
-* encode strings representing missing data as a null datatype
+Encode strings representing missing data as a null datatype.
-  * convert human-readable descriptions for missing data to machine-readable datatype
+Convert human-readable descriptions for missing data to machine-readable datatype.
-    * This includes converting '0' for "missing" to 'np.nan' to prevent the modelling algorithms from evaluating it as a real value.
+This includes converting '0' for "missing" to 'np.nan' to prevent the modelling algorithms from evaluating it as a real value.
 This also improves runtime performance, as a proper null value is evaluated quicker than an integer representation (numpy knows not to evaluate np.nan, but can't know in advance whether an 'int' is '0' and therefore spends extra time to evaluate it)
     Caveat: This does not apply to data which is actually '0', only to cases when '0' represents a missing value.

 Note: Missing values were not removed, as different models and visualisations require different sets of features.
 As such, the missing data is handled at the time of usage.

 Certain features have very few data-points and therefore only used for specific visualisations.
-"average daily traffic amount" and "average daily traffic year" are features to describe the overall traffic on a given road and only have data for large roads.
+"average daily traffic amount" and "average daily traffic year" are features to describe the traffic volume on a road and only have data for large roads.

-GPS coordinates will be omitted.
-Geographic location is not correlated with traffic safety.
+GPS coordinates will be omitted from the model creation, as geographic location alone cannot be used to predict traffic safety.
 Furthermore, GPS coordinates in the dataset are directly correlated with the crash report and crash id, and therefore would bias the model towards "remembering" locations of crashes.
 This is counter to the goal of determining generic crash-factors which can be used to analyse any road segment.
-If GPS coordinates were used to create a location-aware model, the resulting predictions would be contingent upon number of reported crashes and would need to be combined with total ridership data or traffic volume data for a specific road segment.
+If GPS coordinates were used to create a location-aware model, the resulting predictions would be contingent upon number of reported crashes.
+This would need to be combined with total ridership data or traffic volume data for a specific road segment.
 This requires additional data and is beyond the scope of this project.

 ### Feature Implementation
 <!--